Financial Aid •

 3. Need-based financial aid is available in all sizes

-A common misconception about need-based financial aid (free financial aid for students with financial need) is that it's only available to students with very low incomes.
+A common misconception about need-based financial aid (free financial aid for students with financial needs) is that it's only available to students with very low incomes.

 This misconception may explain why the number of students completing the FAFSA continues to decline—68% of families completed the FAFSA for the 2020-2021 school year, which is 9% less than the year before.

-The reality is that the federal government had $32 billion in federal grants in 2020—$2 billion went unused in that year.
+The reality is that the federal government has about $30 billion in federal grants available each year—$2 billion of which goes unused.

 A Federal Pell Grant for undergrad students ranges from $639–$6,495 per year.
 The average amount for this type of financial award is $3,900.

 The federal government decides how much money you receive using your expected family contribution (EFC), which is the amount of money they think your family can afford to put toward your college education (not the money they actually do pay).

 Even if you weren’t eligible for a Federal Pell Grant due to a high EFC, you might still qualify for other types of grants.